sinhakislay/SPFxThirdPartyAPICall/README.md

 ## Summary

 - Demonstrates how to call anonymous Third Party API from SPFx App.
-In this example it displays joke which is fected from a Third Party API.
+In this example it displays joke which is fetched from a Third Party API.
 - More information here: https://youtu.be/E0IxARcTpcw

 ![](spfxthirdparyapi.PNG)